Day Camp/Twilight Camp/STEM Camp

-- For special activities, boys may be asked to bring a specific item from home.
+- For special activities, Scouts may be asked to bring a specific item from home.

-- Any required medication must be checked in with the Health Office upon arrival to camp.
+- Any required medication must be checked in with the Health Office upon arrival at camp.
 All medications must be in the original container, marked clearly with the patient’s name and dosage and be noted on the health form.